87: Samantha Béart Joins the Party!

 I am, I thought for a second, I, I got Tom Hanks and Nicholas Cage mixed up in my mind.

-I'll put some.
+Oh, put some.
+Because,

 because,

 you know, there's that, there's that gif of Pedro Pascal in a car.
+Like,

-you know that, you know that gift?
+you know, that, you know, that gift?
+Yes, yes, yes.
+From

+another amazing movie.
 Still have no idea what movie that's from.

 So I was like, babe, is this the movie?
+No, that's

-It's the Nick Cage, Pedro Pascal movie, where it's literally Nick Cage playing Nick Cage, which by the way,
+the unbearable weight of massive talent or whatever that's called.
+It's the Nick Cage, Pedro Pascal movie, where it's literally Nick Cage playing Nick Cage, which, by the way, is himself, right?
+Yeah.

-he always plays Nick Cage.
+He always plays Nick Cage.

 And that's the premise for the movie.
+And it is

+so good.
 It is hilarious from start to finish.

 Love that movie.